rathorevashi28/student-performance-predictor/README.md

 A Python project that analyses student academic data to find patterns and predict whether a student will **Pass or Fail** using Machine Learning.

-Built as a personal project to practise **Pandas, NumPy, Matplotlib, Seaborn, and Scikit-learn**.
+I made this project to learn data analysis and machine learning.
+This was my first time using Pandas and Scikit-learn properly.
 ---

 ## What This Project Does